 Astrologers and Alchemists place the flower under the dominion of the sun.
+In spagyric essences, the chrysanthemum reflects the qualities of the sun.
 Furthermore, in Egyptian mythology the flower linked to the god Ra.

 Chrysanthemum flower colour meaning

-Different chrysanthemum flower have different meanings.
+There are different chrysanthemum flower colour meaning.
 Let’s explore some:

-- Rose coloured chrysanthemum symbolises being in love.
+The rose coloured chrysanthemum or the pink chrysanthemum symbolises being in love.

 Chrysanthemum flower Chinese meaning